fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AccessFrom defines an Access Control List for allowing cross-namespace references to this object.</p>
+<p>AccessFrom specifies an Access Control List for allowing cross-namespace
+references to this object.
+NOTE: Not implemented, provisional as of <a href="https://github.com/fluxcd/flux2/pull/2092">https://github.com/fluxcd/flux2/pull/2092</a></p>
 </td>
 </tr>
 </table>